openneuropet/outreach/BIDS_derivatives2023/derivatives_goals.md

 ## Vision
 - provide upgraded raw data (from other people), using provenance tracking.
 - provide well annotated, preprocessed data useful for direct use (by imaging people) or for mathematical modeling, machine learning, etc. (i.e. non imaging experts)
-- standadized outcome format (tsv and json, other)
+- standadized outcome format across pipelines/modalities (tsv and json, other)

 ## Derivative endpoints
-- document and store every step (0/5)
+- document and store every step (1/8)
-- outcomes of a pipeline + share code (5/5)
+- outcomes of a pipeline + share code (7/8)
 - guidelines for preparing a BIDS derivative dataset given common use cases

 Note: pipelines can have multiple outcomes: averages, effect size maps, connectivity matrces, etc ..  while sharing code seems recommended we know it will not always happen - Guiomar made also made the point that reading the code can be tedious, therefore a well documented json of each step taken is highly recommended.
 If we consider that non imaging experts should be able to re-use derivatives, this is also what they need (i.e. almost all will understand what a frequency filter is, but would not stop that in a code)